GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 - Statistics on the total number of contract or amendment entries were calculated from the “source” table.
 - Statistics on total effective (monetary) values over time were calculated from the “by year” table.

-Results from the “by year” table on the largest overall vendors were used to improve the [vendor normalization table], over several iterations.
+Results from the “by year” table on the largest overall vendors were used to improve the [vendor normalization table](#vendor-name-normalization), over several iterations.

 A [class of analysis functions](https://github.com/GoC-Spending/goc-spending-laravel/blob/master/app/AnalysisOps.php) was used to perform database queries and export the results as CSV files.
 The [resulting analysis CSV files](https://github.com/GoC-Spending/goc-spending-analysis) are available on GitHub.
 These same queries are used to produce the charts on the [Analysis](/analysis) page.